Calebrlx/calebrlx.github.io/README.md

 If you're new to Git, fear not!
 It's pre-installed on most computers, and you can start using it right away.
 Here's how:
 - **Mac**: Open Terminal (you can find it by pressing Space + Command and typing "Terminal") and start typing Git commands.
 - **Windows**: Consider installing a Unix-like environment such as Git Bash or Windows Subsystem for Linux (WSL) for a smoother Git experience.
+(The gist of this was "windows is trash" but the ai made it more "friendly", if your using windows, look up how to use it.
+I dont use windows.)
 - **Linux**: If you're using Linux, you're likely already familiar with the command line interface and can start using Git right away.

 #### Cloning Repositories